In This Article

 Mucuna Pruriens is what is known as an adaptogen: an herb that helps the body adapt to stress.
 They've also been shown to boost immunity, increase focus, and aid with fatigue.
 Once reserved for hard-core herbalists and those with substantial knowledge of Ayurveda and Traditional Chinese Medicine, adaptogens are starting to hit the mainstream as the wellness scene continues to balloon on our side of the world—especially as more and more research emerges to support their efficacy.
 Those of us in Los Angeles can credit Moon Juice, the Gwyneth Paltrow-approved juice bar known for its herbal "dusts," for inserting popular adaptogens like reishi mushroom and ginseng into our daily lexicon.
 And more and more dedicated spaces and brands are working to bring this powerful herbal medicine to the masses from coast to coast.

 But you also don't need an LA zip code to reap the benefits of adaptogens—an Amazon account and a little crash course ought to do the trick.
-For the latter, keep reading: Below, we address all your burning questions about how adaptogens work and how you might include them in your routine.
+Below, we address all of your burning questions about how adaptogens work and how you might include them in your routine.

 Adaptogens are a class of herbs so named for their ability to help the body adapt to stress by regulating cortisol levels.
 Cortisol is our body's "stress" hormone—it essentially puts us into survival mode when we encounter a "fight or flight" situation.
 But in doing so, it shuts down or suppresses functions it deems unnecessary for encountering a threat: things like the digestive system, and your ability to regulate your mood.
 (In certain situations, it's good to feel panicked—you want your adrenaline to kick in when it's a question of survival.)